Kebayoran railway station: Supporting transportation

 Kebayoran Station is connected with the Transjakarta BRT services on corridor 8 at Kebayoran bus station, and corridor 13 at Velbak bus station via a pedestrian skywalk.
 The skywalk construction was carried out in March 2022, in order to create a seamless transportation integration by connecting the station with both bus stations.

-The skywalk also have supporting facilities, such as elevators that makes a comfortable and easy access for KRL Commuterline and TransJakarta passengers to transfer between two modes.
+The skywalk has supporting facilities, including elevators for transferring KRL Commuterline and TransJakarta passengers.

-The construction was completed on early 2023, and later underwent a public trial from 21 to 24 January 2023.
+Construction was completed in early 2023, and underwent a public trial from 21 to 24 January 2023.
 It was inaugurated on 27 January 2023 by Acting Governor of Jakarta, Heru Budi Hartono.